 Nearly 80% of medical devices in Turkey are imported, with as many as half of those imports coming from the European region.
 While still a candidate for EU membership, Turkey has developed a strong trading relationship with the EU spanning nearly three decades, in order to facilitate the movement of medical technologies into its market.
-This relationship relies heavily on the alignment of Turkish medical devices legislation with that of the EU.
+This relationship relies heavily on the alignment of Turkish medical device legislation with that of the EU.
 The scope of this harmonisation also covers the language requirements for medical devices in Turkey.
 In this article, we discuss the linguistic rules for manufacturers and importers of medical devices who plan to place such products on the Turkish market.

 As a large country with a population of more than 85 million, which acts as a strategic location for regional market access, Turkey offers attractive opportunities for manufacturers of medical devices from the EU and the rest of the world alike.
 For those intending to explore such opportunities, the harmonisation of Turkish and EU medical devices regulatory frameworks makes this market pathway even easier.
-This alignment of medical devices legislation also encompasses linguistic provisions.
+This alignment of medical device legislation also encompasses linguistic provisions.
 This means that product information as well as certain other documents related to medical devices placed on the Turkish market must follow language rules parallel to those applicable in the EU.

 Before we discuss the practical implications of the language requirements for medical devices in Turkey, some background information may be helpful.